Sophomore year is over. At Last.

 - The warm, welcoming Warner Main Space, with its alluring wooden floors, air of creativity, and sense of peace that I can't find anywhere else on campus.
 I'll miss all my dance classes and performances that I got to be a part of here, particularly the Student Dance Showcase.

-- Tappan Square, and the vibrant colours of Oberlin in fall.
+- Tappan Square, and the vibrant colors of Oberlin in fall.
 I guess I'll only get to experience that one more time, my fall of senior year.
 Wow.

 Photo reused from this blog.